Biohazard980/Biohazard980/README.md

 - 👋 Hi, I’m @Biohazard980
 - 👀 I’m interested in coding, art, games, photography, and just about anything nerdy.
-- 🌱 I’m currently learning GIT but may be switching back to Software engineering
+- 🌱 I’m currently studying Unreal Engine 5 and Blender.
-- 💞️ I’m looking to collaborate on anything i guess.
+- 💞️ I’m looking to collaborate on anything I guess.
 I'm a newbie.
 - 📫 How to reach me.
 Probably shoot me a message on here right?

 <!---